DigitecGalaxus/netbooting-thinclients/README.md

 ### 2. Build the thin client

-Change into the thinclients repository and build the image using the build.sh scripts.
+Change into the thinclients repository and build the image using the build/build.sh scripts.
 The output will be a squashFS file, which contains the file system which will be stored on the netboot server.

 To be fully functional, the netboot server must be ready and listening on port 80.
 You can verify this by checking the status of the netboot-http container.